 Wasserman's music is fabulous and just incredible on this recording.
 It has such substance and depth.

-I listened to your 3C trio's CD Over Tones many times last week.
+I listened to your 3C trio's latest CD album many times last week.
 I am astonished at how supremely creative you are.
 I even discussed this with my music education colleagues who were equally as amazed.

 What an utter joy to have humans like you on this planet with that kind of ability!
 Your CD "Bead Songs" is a daily listening staple during my evening rituals.
 Thank you for adding all this to my life.